lewisk1899/CANDataGeneration/index.md

         git checkout origin/beta_branch

-## Example for running the software
+## Tutorial: Example for running the software

  First Move desired .bag file into the CANDataGeneration directory with python files